pytorch/pytorch/docs/source/notes/modules.rst

 Module Initialization
 ---------------------

-By default, module parameters and floating-point buffers are initialized during module instantiation as 32-bit floating point values on the CPU.
-Each module type has its own technique for initializing parameters based on what has performed well historically.
+By default, parameters and floating-point buffers for modules provided by :mod:`torch.nn` are initialized during module instantiation as 32-bit floating point values on the CPU using an initialization scheme determined to perform well historically for the module type.
 For certain use cases, it may be desired to initialize with a different dtype, device (e.g. GPU), or initialization technique.
-All modules provided by :mod:`torch.nn` support directly instantiating modules with a specified device or dtype, as well as skipping parameter initialization to avoid unnecessary computation when a custom initialization scheme is desired.

 Examples: